Maglio Christopher & Toale, P.A. is a law firm representing people in vaccine injury claims.

-We strongly believe people hurt by COVID-19 vaccines should be allowed to bring their case to the Vaccine Court in the United States Court of Federal Claims.
+We strongly believe people injured by COVID-19 vaccines should be able to file their case in the National Vaccine Injury Compensation Program in the United States Court of Federal Claims.

 Maglio Christopher & Toale, P.A. currently represents hundreds of vaccine injury patients across the United States in the National Vaccine Injury Compensation Program (VICP).
 Our attorneys have won hundreds of millions of dollars for our vaccine injury clients.
 You can see our case results for yourself.

 See How Much We've Won For Our Vaccine Injury Clients